-- The Regulation Market structure was evaluated as not competitive for the year because the Regulation Market had one or more pivotal suppliers which failed PJM's three pivotal supplier (TPS) test in 97 percent of the hours in 2014. - Participant behavior in the Regulation Market was evaluated as competitive for 2014 because market power mitigation requires competitive offers when the three pivotal supplier test is failed and there was no evidence of generation owners engaging in anticompetitive behavior. - Market performance was evaluated as competitive, after the introduction of the new market design, despite significant issues with the market design. - Market design was evaluated as flawed.
-While the design of the Regulation Market was significantly improved with changes introduced October 1, 2012, a number of issues remain.
-The market results continue to include the incorrect definition of opportunity cost.
-Further, the market design has failed to correctly incorporate a consistent implementation of the marginal benefit factor in optimization, pricing and settlement.
+- The Regulation Market structure was evaluated as not competitive for the year because the Regulation Market had one or more pivotal suppliers which failed PJM's three pivotal supplier (TPS) test in 97 percent of the hours in the first three months of 2015. - Participant behavior in the Regulation Market was evaluated as competitive for the first three months of 2015 because market power mitigation requires competitive offers when the three pivotal supplier test is failed and there was no evidence of generation owners engaging in anti-competitive behavior.